wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-create-vm-with-powershell.md

 In many cases, the next step is to migrate your databases to this new SQL Server VM.
 For database migration guidance, see [Migrating a Database to SQL Server on an Azure VM](/documentation/articles/virtual-machines-migrate-onpremises-database).

-If you're also interested in seeing how to perform these steps from the Azure Management Portal, see [Provisioning a SQL Server Virtual Machine on Azure](/documentation/articles/virtual-machines-provision-sql-server).
+If you're also interested in seeing how to perform these steps from the Azure classic portal, see [Provisioning a SQL Server Virtual Machine on Azure](/documentation/articles/virtual-machines-provision-sql-server).

 In addition to these resources, we recommend that you review [other topics related to running SQL Server in Azure Virtual Machines](/documentation/articles/virtual-machines-sql-server-infrastructure-services).